davidxia/prbot/README.md

 * python modules in `requirements.txt` installed
 * a GitHub or GitHub Enterprise account
 * [an access token for that account with "repo" and "delete_repo" Oauth scopes enabled][1]
+  * configure git to [cache your password][git-cache-password]
+  * log into github.com with your username and access token

 ## Usage: